Frank Broyles

 John Franklin Broyles (December 26, 1924 – August 14, 2017) was an American college football player and coach, college athletics administrator, and broadcaster.
 He served as the head football coach for one season at the University of Missouri in 1957 and at the University of Arkansas from 1958 to 1976, compiling a career coaching record of 149–62–6.
 Broyles was also the athletic director at Arkansas from 1974 to 2007.
 His mark of 144–58–5 in 19 seasons at the helm of the Arkansas Razorbacks football gives him the most wins and the most coached games of any head coach in program history.
 With Arkansas, Broyles won seven Southwest Conference titles and his 1964 team was named a national champion by a number of selectors including the Football Writers Association of America.

-Broyles attended Georgia Tech, where was the starting quarterback for the Yellow Jackets and also lettered in baseball and basketball.
+Broyles attended Georgia Tech, where he was the starting quarterback for the Yellow Jackets and also lettered in baseball and basketball.
 Following his playing career, he was an assistant football coach at Baylor University, the University of Florida, and his alma mater, Georgia Tech.
 Broyles was inducted into the College Football Hall of Fame as a coach in 1983.

 Playing career

 After his graduation from Decatur Boys High School, Broyles studied at Georgia Tech, where he was a quarterback from 1944 to 1946.
 He graduated from Georgia Tech with a degree in Industrial Management.
 Broyles started all of Tech's games as quarterback during his senior season, and led the Yellow Jackets to the 1945 Orange Bowl.
 Tech lost the bowl game, but in defeat Broyles set an Orange Bowl record for passing yards with 304.
 The record stood for 55 years until eclipsed by Michigan quarterback Tom Brady in the 2000 Orange Bowl.
 Broyles is a member of the Orange Bowl (1991), Gator Bowl (1995), and Cotton Bowl Classic (1999) halls of fame, and the Georgia Tech Hall of Fame.
-Broyles was later drafted by the Chicago Bears in the third round of the 1946 NFL Draft.
+Broyles was drafted by the Chicago Bears in the third round of the 1946 NFL draft when he still had a year of college eligibility.
+When his college career was over he moved straight into coaching.

+While at Georgia Tech he also played basketball.